 Step 3: Reap the Rewards of Success

-Simply put, Emporia seeks to put consumers in control of their energy data.
+Simply put, Emporia seeks to put ALL consumers in control of their energy data.
 By viewing this data in real time, consumers can expect to save between 3% and 13% through awareness and simple conservation.
 However, Emporia has established the bold goal of saving consumers up to 50% on energy spending over time.
 Emporia customers may achieve this level of savings through a combination of app-recommended strategies that will compound over time.
 Better yet, these opportunities for savings will only increase as utilities proceed further into the renewable-energy transition.

 Stop Putting Off Your Savings … and Reap the Rewards of Success!